Prema Shah: Personal life and death

 She married JP Shahi, an Indian landowner on 2 July 1971 (18 Ashadh 2028).
 After marriage she moved to Benaras to study.
 After returning to Nepal, they got divorced.
 She then moved to Japan to study art.
 After returning from Japan she married RM Karmacharya in Guhyeshwari Temple.
 After one year of marriage, a daughter was born.
 Karmacaharya and Shah divorced after some time.

 She died at the age of 72 on 20 December 2017 (5 Poush 2074 BS) in Inter Mountain Hospital of Salt Lake City, Utah.
 Her daughter Jal Shah is a prominent Nepali actress.

+Biopic

+A video documentary biopic of Prema Shah was released on 5 December 2019 by her daughter Jal Shah.
+Rajan Kafle picturized the biopic.